 The Board of Directors has responsibility for the establishment and oversight of the risk management framework.

-Internal Audit is responsible for identifying and analyzing the risk faced by the Company.
-The heads of departments set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+The Company's risk management policies are established to identify and analyze the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.

-The Group Audit Committee oversees how management monitors compliance with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.
-The Group Audit Committee is assisted in its oversight role by Internal Audit.
-Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.
+The Board of Directors of the Company oversees how management monitors compliance with the Company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
+The Board of Directors of the Company is assisted in its oversight role by Internal Audit.
+Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board of Directors.